aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 [SPRKKR program](https://www.ebert.cup.uni-muenchen.de/index.php/en/repository/SPRKKR/lang,en-gb/))
 can be read as periodic systems.
 Only 3D systems are supported.

+### GULP Inputs and Outputs (gin, grs, gout, got) {#c2-gulp}

+Critic2 reads the structures in [GULP](https://gulp.curtin.edu.au/)
+input files (`.gin`), including the restart files written by the `dump` option (`.grs`), and in GULP output files (`.gout` or `.got`).
+Both 3D (`cell` or `vectors` plus `fractional` or `cartesian`) and 0D (`cartesian` without a cell) structures are supported; surfaces and polymers (2D and 1D) are not.
+Shells and dummy (`X`) atoms are discarded and only the cores are kept.
+The GULP labels (element symbol plus type number, e.g. `C1`) become the species names, and partial site occupancies are read.

+Space groups given with the `space` option (as an ITA number or a Hermann-Mauguin symbol) are expanded using the spglib database of Hall symbols, including the `origin 1|2` settings, explicit origin shifts (`origin x y z`), and rhombohedral groups given on either hexagonal or rhombohedral axes.
+The `symmetry_operator` option is not supported.

+An input file may contain several configurations.
+By default, the last one is read; an optional `istruct.i` integer selects configuration number `istruct.i` instead.
+The same applies to output files, where the available structures are the input echo of every configuration followed by the final geometry of every completed optimization, in file order.

 ### Files with Other Extensions

 If the crystal structure file you want to read does not have one of